Averlex/digits-recognition/README.md

 -------------
 1. Input nodes: 784
 2. Output nodes: 10
-3. Hidden nodes: 200 (default value, may be changed)
+3. Hidden nodes: 200
-4. Learning coefficient: 0.1 (also may be changed)
+4. Learning coefficient: 0.1
-5. Number of epochs: 5 (may be changed)
+5. Number of epochs: 5

 Sigmoid function was choisen as the activation function.
+List items 3 - 5 may be changed at runtime.

 Datasets
 --------